More air in your winter tires

 In addition to correct tire pressure, drivers should also ensure that uni-directional tires are correctly installed on the car.
 The arrow on the sidewall indicates the rolling direction.

-To prolong the lifetime of the tires, front and rear tires can be changed from one axle to another every 3,000-5,000 miles.
+To prolong the lifetime of the tires, front and rear tires can be changed from one axle to another every 3,000-5,000 miles (about 4,800 - 8,000 km).
 As a result, the tires will wear evenly and show smaller differences in wear.

 Tires marked M+S (intended for winter use) should be carefully broken in.
-For the first 300 miles, avoid sudden acceleration and braking.
+For the first 300 miles (about 480 km), avoid sudden acceleration and braking.
 A gentle break-in improves the durability of studding: the studs will fit securely into place and stay on the tires.